filefeed/filefeed-react/README.md

 }
 ```

-## Large files (automatic offload, optional)
+## Large files (automatic offload — FileFeed subscription required)

-Configure once to automatically offload files >10MB to your backend:
+This feature is available only with an active FileFeed subscription.
+Offloading files larger than 10MB to the FileFeed backend is disabled by default.
+If you have access, configure once in your app:

 ```ts
 import { configureBackendClient } from "filefeed-sdk";